dreknix/ansible-collection-restic/README.md

 variables `restic_backup_repository` and `restic_back_cmd` are automatically
 created (see [`roles/clients/default/all.yml`](roles/clients/default/all.yml)).

+The variable `restic_install_type` specifies who restic will be installed on the system.

+* `ansible` - The collection installs a binary directly from GitHub.
+The version of the executable can be controlled by setting `restic_version`.
+* `system` - The package manager if used to install restic.
+* `other` - The executable will be installed by other options outside this collection.
+A test if the executable is available is performed.

 ## Available Tags and Groups

 The tag `restic` activates the playbook of the collection.
 The binary `restic`